Skip to main content

 Former Director, National Center for Health Statistics, Centers for Disease Control and Prevention, U.S. Department of Health and Human Services

+Most recently, Edward Sondik served as the director of the National Center for Health Statistics, Centers for Disease Control and Prevention, DHHS, a position he held for 17 years.
+Before joining CDC, he held several positions in the National Cancer Institute including serving as the Acting Director in 1975, overseeing the NCI’s Surveillance and End Results Survey (SEER) program, and serving as Deputy Director of the Division of Cancer Prevention and Control.
+Prior to the NCI, he held several positions at NIH’s National Heart, Lung, and Blood Institute.
 Prior to his federal positions, Dr. Sondik served on the Engineering-Economic Systems faculty at Stanford University.
-He now is a member of the HHS Secretary' Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030.
-Dr. Sondik explores other activities including the challenges of the Federal Statistical System, data needs at the State and local level, new sources of health data, and training and research on how to use these new sources of data and modeling to meet community health needs.
+He served on the HHS Secretary's Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030.
+Dr. Sondik continues to explore the challenges of the Federal Statistical System, data needs at the State and local level, new sources of health data, and training and research on how to use these new sources of data and modeling to meet community health needs.

-Joseph Wright, M.D., M.P.H.
+Joseph Wright, MD, MPH